-Educators will wash their hands, and ensure that children wash their hands, thoroughly with soap, water and single use paper towel/hand dryer:

-- Before handling, preparing and eating of food; - Prior to and after giving first aid; - After toileting, handling of animals or other activities which could lead to the spread of infection; - After coughing, sneezing or blowing their nose; and - After contact with/cleaning of body fluids (blood, mucus, vomit, urine, faeces etc.).
+- Educators and children will wash and dry their hands with soap, water and disposable towel when: - Handling, preparing and eating of food; - Before and after giving first aid; - After toileting, handling of animals or other activities which could lead to the spread of infection; - After coughing, sneezing or blowing their nose; and - After contact with/cleaning of body fluids (blood, mucus, vomit, urine, faeces etc.). - Routine hand washing will be implemented daily by all children before possible contamination activities (e.g. eating breakfast or afternoon tea) - In the first instance, soap and running water is the preferred method to ensure clean hands. - Hand washing (scrubbing hands) should last at least 20 seconds

-Hand Rubs
+Hand Sanitisers